Difference Between JEE Main 2026 and JEE Advanced 2026 Syllabus: Comparison and Analysis

 Topics in Mains that are not covered in Advanced

-Sets, Relations and Functions: Symmetric difference of sets, De-Morgan’s laws on union, difference (for finite number of sets) and practical problems based on them, invertible functions
+Sets, Relations and Functions: Symmetric difference of sets, De-Morgan’s laws on union, difference (for a finite number of sets) and practical problems based on them, invertible functions

 Statistics and Probability: Basic statistics, measures of central tendency, and elementary probability.